 I’ve loaded this up with links to previous posts that I hope will be helpful.
-It is a random selection of last minute thoughts and includes (point 4) my suggestions for timing for Higher Level.
+It is a random selection of last minute thoughts and includes (point 4) my suggestions for timing for Higher Level for the Spanish Leaving Cert exam.

 - scan each comprehension so you know what each topic is.